 But when is it advisable to recruit the help of a professional?: “If you are, as a result of all of this shadowy content, struggling with active addiction, suicidal depression, or self-harm, or if there’s any avenue in which you are not able to tolerate what you’re feeling,” Frank said.

-How to Get Started with Shadow Work
+How to Start Shadow Work (For Beginners)

 Ask yourself, are you safe?